-This morning, as we conclude Thanksgiving weekend, we're going to unwrap what I think-and by the time we're done, what I hope you'll agree-is the greatest gift ever given.
+This Christmas morning, we're going to unwrap what I think-and by the time we're done, what I hope you'll agree-is the greatest gift ever given.
 It's packaged in perhaps the greatest verse ever written, John 3:16.
+You know it...

-You know it: "For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life."
+"For God so loved the world that He gave His one and only Son, that whoever believes in Him shall not perish but have eternal life."

-Those twenty-six words (twenty-five in the Greek text) comprise what is quite possibly the most amazing sentence ever written on a printed page.
-It's not surprising, then, that this verse is probably the most familiar, most memorized verse in the Bible.
+Those twenty-six words (twenty-five in the Greek text) comprise what is perhaps the most amazing sentence ever placed on a printed page.
+It's not surprising that this verse is probably the most recognized verse in the Bible, in fact, one of the few that you'll see at an NFL game.